Key Takeaways

 Protects and Improves Oral Health

-Mouth breathing isn’t just a bad habit—it can dry you out, cause bad breath, and crank up your risk for cavities and other dental issues.
-Basically, it’s a system glitch for your oral health.
+Mouth breathing isn’t just a bad habit—it can dry you out, cause bad breath, and crank up your risk for cavities and other dental health issues.
 By keeping the mouth sealed, mouth taping helps lock in moisture and support better oral hygiene.

 It can also lower the risk of gum disease and cavities, often linked to chronic mouth breathing—think of it as routine maintenance for your mouth.